codertilldeath/quadgrav/README.md

 # quadgrav

-A Quil sketch designed to ... well, that part is up to you.
+A Quil sketch of the N-Body problem using the Barnes-Hut approximation algorihtm, which uses a quadtree to run at a complexity of n\*log(n) instead of n^2.

 ## Usage